Frequently Asked Questions

 Won't my child be 'behind' if they attend Free Spirits instead of school?

 Children raised with the 'unschooling' method of home education can catch up academically with their peers, pass exams and go on to have successful careers.
+Delaying or abandoning formal learning can actually lead to improved grades in later childhood.

 Children in Finland, for example, do not start school until aged 7, and are the global leaders in English, Maths and Science education; their government prioritise well-being, creativity and joy in learning.
 See The Guardian's article: